DA BOM : Best of Microbiology In The News August 2020 Part II

 Scientist show that bacteria form larger biofilms, colonies of microbes that can act in protecting bacteria or allowing pathogenic bacteria to potentially become more infectious

-This may mean more pathogenic microbes may be picked up by oysters and muscles, increasing the risk of infection once consumed and illustrating the need to reduce the mount of micro-plastics being dumped in the environment
+This may mean more pathogenic microbes may be picked up by oysters and muscles, increasing the risk of infection once consumed and illustrating the need to reduce the number of micro-plastics being dumped in the environment

 3. Microbe study provides new insights into cheesemaking- Feedstuffs.com